How to Bid

 Q. Can I bid on a car from another country?

 A. Yes.
 For UK residents, please refer to www.gov.uk/importing-vehicles-into-the-uk and www.gov.uk/importing-vehicles-into-the-uk/paying-vat-and-duty.
 For buyers outside the UK, please check your country’s import laws and requirements for VAT, duties and taxes for imported cars prior to bidding.
+If you have any questions in respect of shipping please calls us.

 Engine Notes